neuronetio/eventorjs/README.md

   return eventor.cascade("user.create",user);// same as eventor.after.cascade
 });
 ```
-So now you have clean event naming without weird things going on at the end of eventName.
+So now you have clean event naming without weird things going on at the end of the eventName.
 `eventor.after.cascade` is the same as `eventor.cascade`.
 This is just helper so you can make an image in your mind where you are (before or after some action).
 ```javascript
 let eventor = Eventor();